GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Tips

 - Keep in mind that Gemini itself can be a helping hand here.
 If you give it your brand guidelines and/or your video, it can give you a recommendation for a good soundtrack to use.
+- The Lyria model is trained from the point of view of a musician and their instrument.
+You'll get better results if your prompt speaks in the language of instruments.